rgmacedo/rgmacedo.github.io/_pages/about.md

 Recent news
 ===
+**May 2025** Our paper *"Keigo: Co-designing Log-Structured Merge Key-Value Stores with a Non-Volatile, Concurrency-aware Storage Hierarchy."* was accepted at [VLDB 2025](https://vldb.org/2025/)!
+Congratulations to the team!
 **Nov 2024** We have two new projects starting in 2025.
 **Sep 2024** Our paper *"Can Current SDS Controllers Scale to Modern HPC Infrastructures?"* was accepted at [Supercomputing Workshops 2024](https://sc24.supercomputing.org/)!
 **Jul 2024** Our paper *"When Amnesia Strikes: Understanding and Reproducing Data Loss Bugs with Fault Injection"* was accepted at [VLDB 2024](https://vldb.org/2024/)!